 Anyone with the password will be able to use the broadband connection when in range of the Wi-Fi, and they don’t need to be inside your home to do it.
 There is also a risk that they may be able to access network attached hard drives, printers, or any other devices shared over the network.

-However, many Wi-Fi routers now offer a guest network feature which lets visitors get online while protecting the overall security of your network.
+However, many Wi-Fi routers now offer a guest network feature that lets visitors get online while protecting the overall security of your network.

 In this guide, we’ll explain what a guest network is and show you how to set up and use it.